albertovecina/PaperKnife/README.md

         }

-5. [OPTIONAL] Implements a cell provider.
-The cell provider is an aditional information source.
-Implementes the CellProvider interface and annotate your source methods.
+4. Implements a cell provider.
+The cell provider the information source to populate de DataTarget methods.
+Implements the CellProvider interface and annotate your source methods sharing the DataTarget id to make the data mapping.
 The cell provider methods receives an instance of your model as a paramenter.

 		public class SamplePresenterImpl implements SamplePresenter, CellProvider {